clojure-emacs/clojure-ts-mode/doc/design.md

     - Abstract Syntax Tree: A syntax tree with less important details removed.
 An AST may contain a node for a list, but not individual parentheses.
 Tree-sitter does not create Abstract Syntax Trees.
 - Syntax Node: A node in a syntax tree.
 It represents some subset of a source code text.
 Each node has a type, defined by the grammar used to produce it.
 Some common node types represent language constructs like strings, integers, operators.
     - Named Syntax Node: A node that can be identified by a name given to it in the tree-sitter Grammar.
 In clojure-ts-mode, `list_lit` is a named node for lists.
     - Anonymous Syntax Node: A node that cannot be identified by a name.
 In the Grammar these are identified by simple strings, not by complex Grammar rules.
-In clojure-ts-mode, `"("` and `")"` are anonymous nodes.n
+In clojure-ts-mode, `"("` and `")"` are anonymous nodes.
 - Font Locking: What Emacs calls "Syntax Highlighting".

 ## tree-sitter-clojure